franekmagiera/sicp-notes/README.md

 with every call, the second argument has to be evaluated as it is used in the `if` statement's predicate.

 *x1* requires *1* `remainder` operation.

 *x2* requires *2* `remainder` operations - *1* for *x1* and *1* for itself.

 *x3* requires *4* `remainder` operations - *1* for *x1*; *2* for *x2* and *1* for itself.

 *x4* requires *7* `remainder` operations - *2* for *x2*; *4* for *x3* and *1* for itself.

 Finally, *x4* evaluates to *0* and expression is reduced to *x3* which again requires *4* `remainder` operations.
 Summing all the required evaluations up we end up with *18* evaluations.

-So, in this case applicative-order evaluation is much better.
+So, in this case applicative-order evaluation is better.